Restore HyWorks Controller

 -

-The Setup wizard will be launched in Maintenance Mode, displaying options to Repair and Uninstall; select option Repair, and Click Next.
+The Setup wizard will be launched in Maintenance Mode, displaying options to Repair and Uninstall; select the option Repair, and Click Next.

 -